vNinjaDFW/vNinjaDFW.github.io/_posts/2020-03-23-dcpowerusage.md

 image:
 tags:   [vExpert, vROPs]
 ---
 Today, I was asked by my client for a way to produce a power consumption report on their ESXi Hosts by Cluster.
 I wasn't sure initially if this was even possible, but after a quick search, I found a great launch point on the [vRealize Operations Sample Exchange](https://vrealize.vmware.com/sample-exchange/).
 I'm not going to reinvent the wheel here, but I'm going to list out the steps I took and what my Dashboard looked like when it was completed.
-Download the [View](../_files/content.xml) & [Dashboard](../_files/dashboard.json) first.
+Download the [View](../_files/content.xml) & [Dashboard](../_files/dashboard.json) before proceeding so you can follow along.

 <h5>Enable the Metrics in the Policy (Watt)</h5>